A machine learning approach to portfolio pricing and risk management for high-dimensional problems: European call option example revisited

 The optimization problem in \eqref{optthebet} is solved over the product manifold $V_k(\R^{dT}) \times \R^m$ rather over $\R^{dT \times k } \times \R^m$, which is supported by Theorem \ref{thmVk}.
 This reduces the effective dimensionality of the problem and simplifies the calculation of the conditional expectation of $\phi(X)$ in Equation~\eqref{eq:rep_mart}.
 For these examples we have used the Riemannian BFGS algorithm from \cite{huang2015broyden} using the C++ library published by the authors.
 Additionally, we tested another two algorithms, Riemannian Trust Regions (\cite{absil2007trust}) as implemented by the Python library \say{pymanopt} (\cite{townsend2016pymanopt}), and Grassmann Gauss-Newton (\cite{hokanson2018data}) as implemented by the authors in the publicly available Python library.
 In all cases, Riemannian BFGS achieved better results.

 For this example, we have chosen $p=3$.
 We performed a sensitivity analysis on this parameter and found that a larger value might lead to better results in some cases but not in all cases.
-The full results are included in Section \ref{sec:sensitivity_ldr}, and a description of the methodology for the sensitivity analysis is found in \ref{sec:sensitivity_nn}.
-In summary, $p$ is an important hyperparameter but it is not special in any way, which means that any robust method for selecting hyperparameters---cross-validation, pilot simulation, sensitivity analysis---can be used.

-In Section \ref{sec:sensitivity_ldr}, we also provide a sensitivity analysis to the starting point of the optimization.
+The full results are included in Appendix~\ref{subsec:sensitivity_ldr}.
+In summary, $p$ is an important hyper-parameter but it is not special in any way, which means that any robust method for selecting hyper-parameters---cross-validation, pilot simulation, sensitivity analysis---can be used.
+In Appendix~\ref{subsec:sensitivity_ldr}, we also provide a sensitivity analysis to the starting point of the optimization.
 Since BFGS is quasi-Newton method, it is not guaranteed to find a global minimum in a general case.
 In the case of the polynomial basis with LDR, we find that the selection of the starting point makes a big difference in the final result.

 Tables \ref{tab:call_mae_pv_all_methods} and \ref{tab:call_mae_es_all_methods} show the results of applying LDR ($p=3$) to the European call problem and we can see how this method performs in relation to the other alternatives.
 We can see that the polynomial LDR has lower error than nested Monte Carlo and both regress-now and regress-later polynomials.
 It also becomes clear that the LDR approach allows high dimensional problems where the regress-later approach on a full polynomial basis would fail due to producing a very large number of basis functions, which leads to a computational problem due to time or memory constraints.